Fujifilm X-E1 vs X-T20

 It is notable that the X-T20 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X-E1 does not provide wifi capability.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-E1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-E1 was succeeded by the Fujifilm X-E2.
+Both the X-E1 and the X-T20 have been discontinued, but can regularly be found used on eBay.
+The X-E1 was replaced by the Fujifilm X-E2, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what conclusions can be drawn?
 Is the Fujifilm X-E1 better than the Fujifilm X-T20 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.